mattdesl/fika/README.md

 cd figma-plugins
 ```

+Or, you can create a new folder repository per plugin.

 #### 3. Generate a new Plugin

-This will generate `./src/my-plugin` and start a development server.
+The following will generate `./src/my-plugin` and start a development server.

 ```sh
 fika my-plugin --init --name="Cool Plugin"